adbrucker/su4sml/README.md

-# su4sml - a SML repository for managing (Secure)UML/OCL models
+# su4sml: A SML repository for managing (Secure)UML/OCL models

-The model su4sml is a SML component thta stores UML models.
+The model repository *su4sml* is a SML component that stores UML models.
 It follows the UML/OCL metamodel in representing the model information as closely as this is sensible in a functional programming language.
 However, some simplifications where made deliberately.
 For example, we eliminated many indirections that are inherent in the UML metamodel.
 We also decided to ignore associations between classifiers as such.
 We only represent their association ends, as part of the participating classifiers

 ## Supported SML systems
 * mlton